openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/learners/Learner_Activity.rst

      correct activity, but ongoing video activity.

 This learner might be getting exactly what they want out of the course, the opportunity to learn from the videos.
-However, you might want to go back to the learner roster and key activity report to see if this learner is attempting to answer problems, but not managing to answer any correctly.
+However, to get a more complete understanding of this learner's experience, you could go back to the learner roster and key activity report to see if this learner is attempting to answer problems, but not managing to answer any correctly.

 The next example shows the activity chart for a learner who watches one or more videos almost every day, and who has occasionally contributed to the